cloudfoundry/docs-bosh/content/init-openstack.md

     * [Mitaka](http://www.openstack.org/software/mitaka) (actively tested)
     * [Newton](http://www.openstack.org/software/newton) (actively tested)

+    !!! tip
-    <p class="note">Note: Juno has a <a href="https://bugs.launchpad.net/nova/+bug/1396854">bug</a> that prevents BOSH to assign specific IPs to VMs.
-You have to apply a Nova patch to avoid this problem.</p>
+        Juno has a <a href="https://bugs.launchpad.net/nova/+bug/1396854">bug</a> that prevents BOSH to assign specific IPs to VMs.
+You have to apply a Nova patch to avoid this problem.

 1. The following OpenStack services:
     * [Identity](https://www.openstack.org/software/releases/ocata/components/keystone):